jazzband/django-flatblocks/README.rst

 in order to directly associate and optional title with each text block.

-This fork aims now to add more features like variable chunks and also integrate some of the features developed by Håkan Waara and Sam Cranford in the `django-better-chunks`_ fork (``django.contrib.site``- and i18n-support).
+This fork aims now to add more features like variable chunks and also integrate some of the features developed by H. Waara and S. Cranford in the `django-better-chunks`_ fork (``django.contrib.site``- and i18n-support).